ZeroDeadDrop/ZeroDeadDrop/README.md

 The application is designed around ephemeral browser-based memory, meaning no persistent user data is stored beyond the session in any meaningful or recoverable way.
 It is intentionally built as a single self-contained HTML file to maximize portability and allow use anywhere, at any time, enabling true ZeroDeadDrop workflows.

-Certain cryptographic libraries (such as Argon2) were intentionally not used in order to maintain the "zero external dependencies" design principle.
-This is a deliberate tradeoff between ideal cryptographic standards and strict self-containment.
+To maintain the "zero external dependencies" design principle, cryptographic primitives not natively available through the browser's Web Crypto API — including a full Argon2id (RFC 9106) implementation — are hand-written from scratch directly in this file rather than pulled in as libraries.
+This is a deliberate tradeoff: it costs real engineering effort and, for Argon2id specifically, more raw CPU time than an optimized native or WASM library would need, in exchange for strict self-containment and the ability to audit every line that touches your data.

 Even if encrypted data is recovered through forensic means, it remains protected by AES-256-GCM encryption.
 With a sufficiently high-entropy password, the data is intended to be computationally infeasible to decrypt.